-- Groups within your jobsite that can provide emergency assistance and equipment... as well as community groups and other "outside" resources that can be of help. - Detailed descriptions of all of your site's warning sirens and alarms also need to be included (it's critical to be able to recognize these sounds and know what they mean, so you can take immediate action if you hear one). - Information on evacuation routes and procedures is extremely important, as are procedures for the emergency shutdown of activities on the site. - As you can see, an Emergency Action Plan is a very comprehensive document. - Terrorist activity is one type of problem that many construction companies are focusing more on in their emergency planning now-a-days. - To help companies that want to protect themselves from a terrorist attack, OSHA has developed a planning tool called the "Evacuation Planning Matrix".
+- The departments within your facility that can provide emergency assistance and equipment. - Community groups and other "outside" resources that can be of help. - Detailed descriptions of all of your facility's warning sirens and alarms (it's critical to be able to recognize these sounds and know what they mean, so that you can take immediate action if you hear one). - ...and information on evacuation routes and procedures is extremely important, as are procedures for the emergency shutdown of department and facility operations. - As you can see, an Emergency Action Plan is a very comprehensive document. - Terrorist activity is one type of problem that many facilities are focusing more on in their emergency planning nowadays. - To assist companies that want to protect themselves from a terrorist attack, OSHA has developed a planning tool called the "Evacuation Planning Matrix".

-- The matrix helps you estimate the likelihood of terrorists attacking your jobsite by considering three "risk factors"... - How vulnerable the jobsite is to an attack. - Whether the site would be a terrorist's "preferred target". - ...and how serious any damage or disruption would be... not only to your site, but to other businesses and the community at large. - To determine how these factors apply to you, you need to answer questions such as whether your project... - Uses, handles, stores or transports hazardous materials... - Will provide essential services when it's completed... - Has a large number of workers on site... - ...and has limited means of egress. - Other questions include whether the project... - Has a high volume of incoming materials... - Is considered a "high profile" site... - ...or is part of your area's transportation or communication systems. - Based on these considerations, the matrix places jobsites in one of three "risk zones". - The Green Zone includes workplaces that are not likely to be a terrorist target, either because their vulnerability is limited, an attack wouldn't be particularly damaging, or little disruption would occur even if an attack were successful. - The Yellow Zone includes workplaces that may be attractive targets for terrorist because one, but only one, of the three risk factors is high. - The Red Zone includes workplaces for which two or all three of the risk factors are high.
+- The matrix helps you estimate the likelihood of terrorists attacking your facility by considering three "risk factors"... - How vulnerable the facility is to attack. - Whether the facility would be a terrorist's "preferred target". - ...and how serious the damage would be... not only to your facility, but to other businesses and the community at large. - To help determine how these factors apply to you, you need to answer questions such as whether your facility... - Uses, handles, stores or transports hazardous materials... - Provides essential services... - Has a high volume of pedestrian traffic... - ...and has limited means of egress. - Other questions include whether the facility... - Has a high volume of incoming materials... - Is considered a "high profile" site... - ...or is part of your area's transportation or communication systems. - Based on these considerations, the matrix places facilities in one of three "risk zones". - The Green Zone includes workplaces that are not likely to be a terrorist target, either because their vulnerability is limited, an attack wouldn't be particularly damaging, or little disruption would occur even if an attack were successful. - The Yellow Zone includes workplaces that could be attractive targets for terrorists because one, but only one, of the three risk factors are high. - The Red Zone includes workplaces for which two or all three of the risk factors are high.

-- So if your project is classified as a Yellow or Red Zone location, your Emergency Action Plan needs to address how to respond to a terrorist incident. - In this case, the "Evacuation Planning Matrix" can also provide guidance regarding the emergency planning process since it includes planning considerations as well as possible preparedness measures. - Active Shooter incidents are a relatively new situation that companies have to address in their Emergency Action Plans. - Sometimes these situations can be tied to a specific company or jobsite.
-Other times they appear to be completely random. - The one constant about active shooter attacks is that they are unpredictable... which means that a jobsite and the people in it must be prepared to protect themselves at all times. - As with terrorist attacks, one key to this is to control the "access points" to your jobsite. - So a Crisis Management Team will make sure that all entrances are identified and either require passcodes or keys to enter or are monitored in some way. - One of the things that all employees should do is to start practicing "situational awareness."
+- So if your facility is classified as a Yellow or Red Zone location, your Emergency Action Plan needs to address how to respond to a terrorist incident. - In this case, the Evacuation Planning Matrix can also provide guidance regarding the emergency planning process, since it includes planning considerations as well as possible preparedness measures. - "Active Shooter" incidents are a relatively new situation that companies have to address in their Emergency Action Plans. - Sometimes these situations can be tied to a specific company or facility.
+Other times they appear to be completely random. - The one constant about active shooter attacks is they are unpredictable... which means that a facility and the people in it must be prepared to protect themselves at all times. - As with terrorist attacks, one key is controlling the "access points" to your facility. - So a Crisis Management Team will make sure that all entrances are identified and either require passcodes or keys to enter, or are monitored in some way. - One of the things all employees should do is to start practicing "situational awareness".
 This means that everyone should... - Be aware of their environment, including where all of the available exits are. - Pay attention to what is going on around them. - ...and look for things that seem odd or out of place.